Voduu/jido/README.md

 * Audio of the Japanese sentence
 * Additional notes and information

-Furthermore, two separate cards are created for each word: one in which the user is tested by the expression, and one where they are tested by the audio of the expression and Japanese sentence.
+Furthermore, two separate cards are created for each word: one in which the user is tested by the expression, and one where they are tested by the audio of both the expression and the Japanese sentence.

 ## Requirements